Butt joint: Methods

 Reinforced butt joints may require additional steps which are detailed below.

 In solid timber, docking of members for a butt joint is usually a crosscut, so a crosscut saw is best for this job.
-When working with sheetgoods, there is no distinction between crosscut and rip cut.
+When working with sheet goods, there is no distinction between crosscut and rip cut.

 The joint members can be docked by any of the following methods: